Tree: Overview

+Tall herbaceous monocotyledonous plants such as banana lack secondary growth, so are often not called trees.

 The tree growth habit is an evolutionary adaptation found in different groups of plants: by growing taller, trees are able to compete better for sunlight.
 Trees tend to be tall and long-lived, some reaching several thousand years old.
 Several trees are among the oldest organisms now living.
 Trees have modified structures such as thicker stems composed of specialised cells that add structural strength and durability, allowing them to grow taller than many other plants and to spread out their foliage.
 They differ from shrubs, which have a similar growth form, by usually growing larger and having a single main stem; but there is no consistent distinction between a tree and a shrub, made more confusing by the fact that trees may be reduced in size under harsher environmental conditions such as on mountains and subarctic areas.
 The tree form has evolved separately in unrelated classes of plants in response to similar environmental challenges, making it a classic example of parallel evolution.
 With an estimated 60,000-100,000 species, the number of trees worldwide might total twenty-five per cent of all living plant species.
 The greatest number of these grow in tropical regions; many of these areas have not yet been fully surveyed by botanists, making tree diversity and ranges poorly known.

-Tall herbaceous monocotyledonous plants such as banana lack secondary growth, but are trees under the broadest definition.
+The monocot Cordyline australis (the cabbage tree) is a tree, broadly defined.

 The majority of tree species are angiosperms or hardwoods.
-Of the rest, many are gymnosperms or softwood trees; these include conifers, cycads, ginkgophytes and gnetales, which produce seeds which are not enclosed in fruits, but in open structures such as pine cones, and many have tough waxy leaves, such as pine needles.
+Of the rest, many are gymnosperms or softwood trees; these include most conifers, some cycads, the ginkgophytes and a few gnetales, which produce seeds which are not enclosed in fruit, but in open structures such as pine cones, and many have tough waxy leaves, such as pine needles.
 Most angiosperm trees are eudicots, the "true dicotyledons", so named because the seeds contain two cotyledons or seed leaves.
-There are also some trees among the old lineages of flowering plants called basal angiosperms or paleodicots; these include Amborella, Magnolia, nutmeg and avocado, while trees such as bamboo, palms and bananas are monocots.
+There are also many trees among the old lineages of flowering plants called basal angiosperms or paleodicots; these include most of the species in the orders Magnoliales, Laurales, and Canellales.
+Some monocots, such as Cordyline australis (the cabbage tree) and palms like Trachycarpus fortunei (the Chusan palm) form trees.